-Tension in Havana: New protests reported due to the electricity crisis
+Tension in Havana: new protests reported due to the electricity crisis

-Protest in Havana (Real image enhanced with AI)Photo © Facebook Collage / Glenda Rancano
+Protest in Havana (Real image enhanced with AI)Photo © Facebook Collage/Glenda Rancano

 New protests erupted in Havana on the night of May 14, when residents of Guanabacoa took to the streets with barricades and bonfires in response to power outages of up to 22 hours a day.

-In Marianao, residents closed streets in protest against power outages lasting over 20 hours, while a CUPET service station at the intersection of Dolores and 24 was smashed by protesters during the nighttime demonstrations.
+In Marianao, residents closed streets in protest against power outages lasting over 20 hours, while a CUPET service station at the intersection of Dolores and 24 was stoned by protesters during the nighttime demonstrations.

 Filed under: